Eli Lilly and Company: 19th century

 In 1878, Lilly hired his brother, James, as his first full-time salesman, and the subsequent sales team marketed the company's drugs nationally.
 By 1879, the company had grown to $48,000 in sales.

 The company moved its Indianapolis headquarters from Pearl Street to larger quarters at 36 South Meridian Street.
 In 1881, the company moved to its current headquarters in Indianapolis's south-side industrial area, and the company later purchased additional facilities for research and production.
 The same year, Lilly incorporated the business as Eli Lilly and Company, elected a board of directors, and issued stock to family members and close associates.

 Lilly's first innovative product was gelatin-coating for pills and capsules.
 The company's other early innovations included fruit flavorings and sugarcoated pills, which made the medicines easier to swallow.

 In 1882, Colonel Lilly's only son, Josiah K. Lilly Sr. (J. K.), a pharmaceutical chemist, graduated from the Philadelphia College of Pharmacy in Philadelphia, and returned to Indianapolis to join the family business as a superintendent of its laboratory.

 In 1883, the company contracted to mix and sell Succus Alteran, its first widely successful product and one its best sellers.
 The product was marketed as a "blood purifier" and as a treatment for syphilis, some types of rheumatism, and skin diseases such as eczema and psoriasis.

-By the late 1880s, Colonel Lilly was one of the Indianapolis area's leading businessmen, whose company had over 100 employees and $200,000 in annual sales.
+By the late 1880s, Colonel Lilly was one of the Indianapolis area's leading businessmen, and the company had over 100 employees and $200,000 in annual sales.

 In 1890, Colonel Lilly fully turned over the day-to-day management of the business to J. K., who ran the company for 34 years.
 The 1890s were a tumultuous decade economically, but the company flourished.
 In 1894, Lilly purchased a manufacturing plant to be used solely for creating capsules.
 The company also made several technological advances in the manufacturing process, including automating its capsule production.
 Over the next few years the company annually created tens of millions of capsules and pills.